 Knowing the conditions that experts deem as unsafe in a residence can save saves lives and protects neighborhoods.

-- Unsafe living conditions that need to be reported to the property code enforcement team also includes homes with clear maintenance issues that cause hazards.
-Examples include:
+Unsafe living conditions that need to be reported to the property code enforcement team includes homes with maintenance issues that cause hazards such as:

 Damage to foundations, decks, stairways, joists, or other key structures

 Severe cases are very complex, and often involve some form of mental illness.

 Firefighters or rescue workers lose precious time to save lives when unsafe living conditions and behaviors get in the way.

 In fact, while 1% of residential fires are caused by unsafe living conditions in the U.S., 25% of all fire-related deaths are cases where blocked egress, excessive storage, and other unsafe conditions were occurring in the home.

 The bottom line is that it is unsafe for a resident, visitors and emergency personnel when a residence:

-- does have windows or exit doors that are blocked by furniture or stored items.
+- has windows or exit doors that are blocked by furniture or stored items.